 CoQ10 has been studied for a variety of conditions but mostly those related to cardiovascular health, such as coronary artery disease, high blood pressure, and other heart conditions that can lead to inflammation resulting in damage to the arteries and veins.
 The good news is that studies have shown improvements in blood vessel health when supplementing with CoQ10.
 This powerful nutrient helps to improve heart function by reducing oxidative damage while supporting energy production.

 As you age, production of CoQ10 decreases.
 Some signs of deficiency include diseases of the mitochondria, oxidative stress, and nutrient deficiencies.
+Recent studies have found CoQ10 to be helpful in the treatment of cancer, muscular dystrophy, macular degeneration, high blood pressure, gingivitis, allergies, gastric ulcers, Parkinson’s disease, AIDS, myopathy, and deafness.
+CoQ10 also increases circulation, stimulates the immune system and has anti-aging effects.
 In addition, the use of statin drugs (prescriptions to help lower cholesterol) can have side effects, as they also can lower levels of CoQ10 in your body.

 Ubiquinol vs CoQ10: What is the difference?

 Ubiquinol is the reduced form of CoQ10, along with the majority of the form found in the blood, which means it will have better absorption.
 When you supplement with CoQ10 (ubiquinone), your body has to convert it to ubiquinol (the active form).
 This makes supplementing with ubiquinol more efficient during absorption due it its better bioavailability.
 Whether you supplement with CoQ10 or ubiquinol, keep in mind that both are fat-soluble nutrients, so consuming a bit of fat with your meal will help increase the absorption.